Co-Buchi Barrier Certificates for Discrete-time Dynamical Systems: Case Studies

 \section{Case Studies}

-This case study demonstrates that while the state triplet approach is inadequate in demonstrating the satisfaction of the property, our approach finds CBBCs to verify the satisfaction of the property.
+The first case study demonstrates that while the state triplet approach is inadequate in demonstrating the satisfaction of the property, our approach finds CBBCs to verify the satisfaction of the property.
+We then use the SOS-based approach to find certificates for higher dimensional oscillator models to demonstrate their effectiveness.